Skip to content

 Making Tax Digital for Income Tax

-In respect of MTD for income tax, taxpayers will need to send to HMRC:
+For MTD for income tax, taxpayers will need to:

 Making Tax Digital for Corporation Tax

-Making Tax Digital is an ever evolving initiative and it is your responsibility to ensure that you are ready for MTD and compliant when it comes along.
+Making Tax Digital is an ever-evolving initiative, and it's your responsibility to ensure that you are ready for MTD and are compliant when it comes along.

 If you engage an accountant, such as Beany, they can take away this burden.
-It’s their job to keep on top of the MTD updates and requirements, knowing what’s required and when.
+It’s their job to keep on top of the MTD updates and requirements, and know what’s required and when.

 FAQs on Making Tax Digital